seqan/seqan/manual/source/Tutorial/IndexIterators.rst

    :fragment: iteration

 If all pattern characters could successfully be compared we end in the topmost node who's leaves point to text positions starting with the pattern.
-Thus, the suffixes represented by this node are the occurrences of our pattern and can be retrieved with :dox:`VSTreeIterator#getOccurrences getOccurrences`.
+Thus, the suffixes represented by this node are the occurrences of our pattern and can be retrieved with :dox:`VSTreeIterator#getOccurrences`.

 .. includefrags:: core/demos/tutorial/index/index_search.cpp
    :fragment: output